markusms/LunarByte-Showcase/LunarByte code examples/Services/Saving/README.md

 }
 ```

-Cloud loading happens automatically at the start of running the program by calling the method>
+Cloud loading happens automatically at the start of running the program by calling the method:
 ```
 PlatformInitialization();
 ```